 Packing for Copenhagen in the winter is a test in how many layers you can add to your body while still being able to move.

-Especially if you’re used to warmer climates (hello, Floridian over here), wooley socks and comfortable costs are going to be your best friends.
+Especially if you’re used to warmer climates (hello, Floridian over here), wooley socks and comfortable coats are going to be your best friends.

 Once you’ve got your socks on, you should find a pair of warm boots as there’s no point in walking around in great socks and crappy shoes.